PHAP Digital Badges

 What if I don’t want my credential to be public?

-HPass, Acclaim, and PHAP take the handling of personally identifiable information (PII) very seriously.
-That's why the storage and sharing of data through Acclaim is encrypted using industry best practices.
+HPass and PHAP take the handling of personally identifiable information (PII) very seriously.
 And it's always up to you to decide where and when to share your badges so you maintain control over your online professional profile.

 What’s to keep someone from copying my badge and using it?

-While digital badges are simply digital image files, they are uniquely linked to data hosted on the HPass and Acclaim platforms.
+While digital badges are simply digital image files, they are uniquely linked to data hosted on the HPass platform.
 This link to verified data makes them more reliable and secure than a traditional paper-based credential or certificate.

 Who should I contact if there are issues with my digital badge?